fbef0102/L4D1_2-Plugins/l4d_afk_commands/readme.md

 		// Cold Down Time in seconds an infected player can not change team after he is spawned as a special infected.
 (0=off). l4d_afk_commands_infected_spawn_cooltime_block "10.0"

+		// Players with these flags have access to use command to be an observer.
+(Empty = Everyone, -1: Nobody) l4d_afk_commands_observer_access_flag "z"

 		// If 1, Block player from using 'jointeam' command in console.
 (This also blocks player from switching team by choosing team menu) l4d_afk_commands_pressM_block "1"

 		// Players with these flags have access to use command to spectator team.
 (Empty = Everyone, -1: Nobody) l4d_afk_commands_spec_access_flag ""

-		// If 1, Allow alive survivor player suicides by using '!zs'. l4d_afk_commands_suicide_allow "1"
+		// Allow alive survivor player suicide by using '!zs' after joining survivor team for at least X seconds.
+(0=off) l4d_afk_commands_suicide_allow_second "30.0"

 		// Players with these flags have access to use command to survivor team.
 (Empty = Everyone, -1: Nobody) l4d_afk_commands_survivor_access_flag ""